sebakc/playlist-generator/README.md

     ```sh
     python app.py
     ```

-2. Follow the on-screen instructions to generate your playlist.
+2. Follow the on-screen instructions to generate your playlist or clean up previously created playlists using the --clean flag:
+    ```sh
+    python app.py --clean
+    ```

 ## License